BlockchainCommons/XID-Quickstart/docs/02_3_Managing_Claims_Encryption.md

 Supporting objectives include the ability to:

-- Undestand the difference between elision and encryption.
+- Understand the difference between elision and encryption.
 - Know when encryption is the right choice over commitment.

 ## Amira's Story: Some Secrets Can't Even Be Hinted At